jkooks/Lokasenna_GUI-Tree/README.md

 # Lokasenna_GUI-Tree
   A tree class for the ReaScript Lokasenna_GUI/Scythe module.
 It was delevloped for use with Lokasenna_GUI v2 on both Mac (i7) and Windows environments.
 It works similarily to PyQt's Tree class, as that is what I am most familiar with, but it relies on similar function naming schemes as Lokasenna_GUI and (hopefully) works similarly to what you would expect.

+This was tested on Lokasenna_GUI v2, so I am not sure if it will work in v3.
+Any feedback on whether or not it does will be appreciated!

+version = 0.1.0